IsmailDoghri/RoundUpChallenge/README.md

-# Starling Bank Round-up Feature
+# Starling Bank Round-up Feature - Ismail Doghri

 This project implements a "round-up" feature for Starling Bank customers using the public developer API.
 The feature rounds up transactions to the nearest pound and transfers the difference into a savings goal, helping customers save for future adventures.